Binoculars

 Eye relief is important if you wear glasses is.
 Eye relief is

-the maximum distance in millimeters that your eyes can be
+the maximum distance in millimeters that your eyes can be away

-are constructed with extended eye relief for glass wearers.
+constructed with extended eye relief for glass wearers.

 How Optics Work